sharjeel3/react-smsglobal-app/README.md

 ### Redux
 It provides all components necessary for managing state with Redux. <br />

-**Actions:** These include Redux action creator.
+* **Actions:** These include Redux action creator.
 Convention is to provide pure functions as action creators.
-A note that this is not the place to handle async code.<br />
+A note that this is not the place to handle async requests.<br />
-**Reducers:** These includes all Redux reducers that are combined using a helper from Redux.
+* **Reducers:** These includes all Redux reducers that are combined using a helper from Redux.
 These are also pure functions.<br />
-**Selectors:** These are resolver functions that can be used with `useSelector` hook to fetch state from Redux store<br />
+* **Selectors:** These are resolver functions that can be used with `useSelector` hook to fetch state from Redux store<br />
-**Sagas:** We are using Redux Saga for async logic with Redux.
-This is where we have logic to listen to actions and initiate API requests if needed<br />
+* **Sagas:** We are using Redux Saga for async logic with Redux.
+This is where we have wait for the actions requiring async functionality and initiate API requests as needed<br />

 ### Lib
 These are essentially ES6 modules that we can use for specific functionality like making network requests, handling storage and creating API requests.

+### Constants
+Anything like strings that we can need to use across the app can be put here.

 ### Hooks
 You will notice that hooks are extensively used for managing business logic throughout the app.
 The approach is to add hooks that views can access to either get data or get callback handlers. <br />
 Some points to note about hooks are below:
-* This pattern allows the code to read better, allows for awesome functional composition and will lead to better unit testing.
+* This pattern allows the code to read better, allows for awesome functional composition and will lead to better unit testing
 * One other important benefit is decoupling and scalability hooks pattern provides.
-We can refactor code more easily and we can build more custom logic while *reusing* existing hooks.
+We can refactor code more easily and we can build more custom logic while *reusing* existing hooks

 ### UI Library
 These are simply dumb UI components that should be reused and linked off to a design system.